JNRowe/histofile/README.rst

 This *should* save an enormous amount of time, as it reduces the need to scan through the commit log then manually create a ``NEWS`` file.

-The data files are stored as plaintext in your chosen directory with one file per entry, which means unlike a developer updated ``NEWS`` file in your repository ``histofile`` should work easily across merges [1]_.
+The data files are stored as JSON data in your chosen directory with one file per entry, which means unlike a developer updated ``NEWS`` file in your repository ``histofile`` should work easily across merges [1]_.